pwr-Solaar/Solaar/docs/index.md

 The Solaar GUI is meant to run continuously in the background, monitoring devices, making changes to them, and responding to some messages they emit.
-To this end, it is useful to have Solaar start at user login so that changes made to devices by Solaar are applied at login and through out the user's session.
+To this end, it is useful to have Solaar start at user login so that changes made to devices by Solaar are applied at login and throughout the user's session.

 Both Solaar interfaces are able to list the connected devices and show information about each device, often including battery status.